nullivex/ah-wiki/Production-Notes.md

 ## Dameon

 When deploying actionHero, you will probably have more than 1 process.
-You can user the cluster manager to keep an eye on the workers and manage them
+You can use the cluster manager to keep an eye on the workers and manage them

 - Start the cluster with 2 workers: `./node_modules/.bin/actionHero startCluster --workers=2`

-When you deploy new code, you can gracefully restart your workers by sending the `USR2` signal to the cluster -manager to signal a reload to all workers.
+When deploying new code, you can gracefully restart your workers by sending the `USR2` signal to the cluster manager to signal a reload to all workers.
 You don't need to start and stop the cluster-master.
 This allows for 0-downtime deployments.

 You may want to set some of the ENV variables above to help with your deployment.